cakephp/bakery.cakephp.org/2023/09/29/cakephp_501.rst

 The CakePHP core team is happy to announce the immediate availability of CakePHP 5.0.1.
-This is a maintenance release for the 5.0 branch that fixes several community reported issues and a minor security related fix..
+This is a maintenance release for the 5.0 branch that fixes several community reported issues and a minor security related fix.

 Bugfixes
 --------